Wilmette, Illinois

-Wilmette is a village in New Trier Township, Cook County, Illinois, United States.
-Bordering Lake Michigan and Evanston, Illinois, it is located 14 mi north of Chicago's downtown district.
+Wilmette is a village in Cook County, Illinois, United States.
+Bordering Lake Michigan, Kenilworth, Winnetka, Skokie, Northfield, Glenview, and Evanston, Illinois, it is located 14 mi north of Chicago's downtown district.
 Wilmette had a population of 28,170 at the 2020 census.
-The first and only Baháʼí House of Worship in North America is located here.
+The first and only Baháʼí House of Worship in North America is located in Wilmette.
 Wilmette is also home to Central Elementary School and Romona Elementary School, both recent recipients of the National Blue Ribbon award bestowed by the U.S. Department of Education.